The $500 Question: A 2026 Philippines Salary Guide for Outsourcing

 A survey by Pulse Asia Research on household expenses found that 95% of Filipinos have increased their spending on food.

-Filipinos today deal with rising food prices, and rice tops the list of more expensive food.
-83% of the respondents spend more on rice, while 61% spend on other foods besides rice.
+Filipinos today deal with rising food prices, and rice tops the list.
+83% of respondents spend more on rice, while 61% spend on other foods.

 The Philippine Statistics Authority (PSA) says that, on average, a Filipino eats 118.81 kilograms of rice each year.
 That's like having 325.5 grams of rice every day.